KIP 81: Implementing the on-chain governance voting method Source

 • V2 stores a voter account address, and notifies the StakingTracker whenever it changes.
 The voter account can be changed by its admins.

 To support the new features, the following functions are added.
-The function setStakingTracker is only callable before contract initialization.
+The functions setStakingTracker and setGCId is only callable before contract initialization.
 Functions updateStakingTracker and updateVoterAddress are invoked upon approval of CnStaking admins using the existing CnStaking multisig facility.

 abstract contract CnStakingV2 {